-The Oman Credit and Financial Information centre is the official name of the body established by Royal Decree.
-To better reflect our vision and values the Mala’a is the brand name is used to represent the centre.
-One of Mala’a core tasks is to operate the national Credit Bureau for Oman.
+Oman Credit and Financial Information Centre is the official name of the body established by Royal Decree, whereas Mala’a is the brand name that is used to represent The Centre.
+One of Mala’a’s core tasks is to operate as the National Credit Bureau for Oman.

-The decision on whether to grant credit is made by the credit provider whom you have applied for credit from.
+The decision on whether to grant credit is made by the credit providers ONLY.

 Mala’a is regulated by the Central Bank of Oman and complies with all Information Protection and Confidentially Regulations and Policies.

-Your financial data is only available to you and to member institutions that you have requested credit or financing from.
+Your Credit and financial data is only available to you and to the member institutions that you have credit with or have requested credit from.

-Should you believe your data is incorrect then you are encouraged to raise a data correction case with Mala’a through our customer service team.
-Please refer to the Ensuring Correct Information section of this website for details on how to do this.
+You are encouraged review your report periodically, should you believe your data is incorrect then you are encouraged to raise a data correction case through Mala’a Customer Service team.
+The relevant members will update the database accordingly.
+Ensuring Correct Information section of this website will guide you through the process.

 For details please refer to members and Data Providers sections of the website.

 As explained above, a member is an entity that has membership subscription with the Mala’a and submit credit/financial information to the Centre and in return obtain credit reports and scores to manage its credit/Financial risks.

 Whereas, a Data Provider is a government or private registry/database that feed data to Mala’a One-Way as required by the Bylaw of Royal Decree 38/2019 in order to help build a a national Databank.